Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: The Markovian approximation

-There is a single time-homogeneous irreducible Markov matrix on $S$ which fulfills the following two requirements.
-First, in the stationary state of the corresponding discrete-time stochastic evolution, the probability $\Probst(x',i+1;x,i)$ that a sample $\widehat{x}$ takes the value $x$ at time $i$ and the value $x'$ at time $i+1$ is equal to the frequency of the pattern $xx'$ in the sequence $w$, namely \be \Probst(x',i+1;x,i)=\frac{N_{xx'}}{N}. \ee Second, the stationary probability that the random variable $\widehat{x}$ takes the value $x$ at any time $i$ is equal to the frequency of $x$ in the sequence $w$, namely \be \Probst(x)=\frac{N_x}{N}. \ee In fact \eqref{propequiv1} is a consequence of \eqref{propequiv2}, because of the relations $\Probst(x)=\sum_{x'\in S}\Probst(x',i+1;x,i)$ and $\sum_{x'\in S} N_{xx'}=N_x$.
+There is a single time-homogeneous irreducible Markov matrix on $S$ that fulfills the following two requirements.
+First, in the stationary state of the corresponding discrete-time stochastic evolution, the probability $\Probst(x',i+1;x,i)$ that a sample $\widehat{x}$ takes the value $x$ at time $i$ and the value $x'$ at time $i+1$\footnote{In the whole paper we use the convention that the evolution (here given by the joint probability $\Probst(x',i+1;x,i)$ or the transition matrix $T$) is written from the right to the left as in quantum mechanics.} is equal to the frequency of the pattern $xx'$ in the sequence $w$, namely \be \Probst(x',i+1;x,i)=\frac{N_{xx'}}{N}. \ee Second, the stationary probability that the random variable $\widehat{x}$ takes the value $x$ at any time $i$ is equal to the frequency of $x$ in the sequence $w$, namely \be \Probst(x)=\frac{N_x}{N}. \ee In fact \eqref{propequiv1} is a consequence of \eqref{propequiv2}, because of the relations $\Probst(x)=\sum_{x'\in S}\Probst(x',i+1;x,i)$ and $\sum_{x'\in S} N_{xx'}=N_x$.
 To say it in words, there is a unique time-homogeneous irreducible Markov chain whose stationary statistics for patterns of length $1$ or $2$ is the same as the corresponding statistics in $w$.